The Research Process

 Scholarly research in the Arts & Humanities typically follows:

-- Methodology that is "primarily critical, or speculative, and [has] a significant historical method" (Humanities Research Guide, USC Libraries)
+- Methodology that is "primarily critical, or speculative, and [has] a significant historical method" (Humanities Research Guide)

 - Unlike Science/Social Sciences research, which is empirical and can be analyzed quantitatively, Humanities research applies theory and subjective analysis.
 Some of the methods used in humanities research to relate new theories include: historical method, conceptual analysis, and textual criticism.